byebb/GitLab-Milestone-Compass/README.md

-# GitLab Milestone Advanced Filters
+# GitLab Milestone Compass 🧭

 A Chrome extension that adds powerful filtering capabilities to GitLab milestone pages with assignee and label filters.